Please click on the competition name to view the draw table:

 The challenger(s) shall offer three dates to the opposing player(s).
 Failure to do so will mean that the challenger(s) forfeits the game.

-In the event that the opposing player(s) is unable to play on any of these dates offered and there being no other date acceptable to all players before the closing date of the round, the opposing player(s) shall forfeit the game – unless rule 1 is invoked.
+In the event that the opposing player(s) is unable to play on any of these dates offered and there being no other date acceptable to all players before the closing date of the round, the opposing player(s) shall forfeit the game – unless the first rule is invoked.

 Pairs competitions.
 Once a pair has played in a round there can be no substitution of an individual player.
 However, prior to your first game of the competition should a player be unable to take part, then a substitute can be made, providing the Competition Secretary agrees to this and the substitute is not already involved in the competition.